GLOBAL MARKETS-Global stocks, euro gain on ECB move, Greece

 on a recent rally in safe-haven bonds.
 [ID:nL5E7KF192]

-Crude oil rose more than $3 a barrel at one point, buoyed
+Crude oil rose more than $3 a barrel, buoyed by the rally

 (Reporting by Gertrude Chavez-Dreyfuss and Emily Flitter in